samuelgr/Xidi/README.md

 Xidi is not useful if:

-- A game already speaks XInput to controllers.
-These games are modern enough to support Xbox-type controllers natively.
+- A game already uses the XInput API to communicate with controllers.
+These games would not benefit from Xidi.

 - The problem arises with controllers that are not XInput-based controllers.
 Xidi will not communicate with non-XInput controllers.